graphql/graphiql/docs/migration/graphiql-2.0.0.md

 override certain parts of the UI:

 - `GraphiQL.Logo`: Overrides the "logo" at the top right of the screen.
-By default it contains the text "Graph*i*QL".
+By default, it contains the text "Graph*i*QL".
 - `GraphiQL.Toolbar`: Overrides the toolbar next to the query editor.
-By default if contains buttons for prettifying the current editor contents, merging fragment definitions into the operation definition and copying the contents of the query editor to the clipboard.
+By default, if contains buttons for prettifying the current editor contents, merging fragment definitions into the operation definition and copying the contents of the query editor to the clipboard.
 Note that the default buttons will not be